em1e/guess-number/README.md

-# guess-number
-Guess number game for boredom
+# guess the number -game